Trust QCwire — you don’t want to be left behind as others implement their quantum strategies.

-Inasmuch as Quantum Computing could very well be the next frontier of HPC, HPCwire has published over 90 articles and news items on Quantum in the first quarter of 2022 alone!
+Inasmuch as Quantum Computing is shaping up to be the next frontier of HPC, HPCwire has published over 200+ articles and news items on Quantum in the first half of 2022 alone!

 HPCwire’s monthly quantum computing newsletter will cover the broad range of activities, companies, and people seeking to bring quantum computing to practical reality.
 We’ll examine the many hardware platforms and qubit technologies vying for dominance.
 We’ll look at ‘quantum’ companies and their research and commercialization strategies.
 We’ll look at collaboration efforts such as the Quantum Economic Development Council’s diverse effort.
 We’ll look at the U.S. National Quantum Initiative and how that plays out in practice.
 We’ll look at DOE’s big bet on quantum computing, including testbeds for evaluating everything from quantum computing hardware and control circuits to developing single-photon sources and protocols for building a Quantum Internet.